JerryyrreJ/subscription-management/README.md

 - 🇭🇰 HKD (Hong Kong Dollar)
 - 🇸🇬 SGD (Singapore Dollar)

-### Data Storage
+### Data Storage & Synchronization

-Subscription data is stored in your browser's local storage with multi-currency support and exchange rate integration.
+- **Local Storage**: Subscription data is stored locally for offline access
+- **Cloud Sync**: With user authentication, your data automatically syncs across all your devices
+- **Multi-Currency Support**: Full support for currency conversion and exchange rate integration
+- **Backup & Security**: Your data is securely backed up and encrypted in the cloud

 ## License